coderamen666/srd-v3.5-md/epic/epic-prestige-classes.md

 **Sneak Attack:** If an epic infiltrator can catch an opponent when the opponent is unable to defend effectively from his or her attack, he or she can strike a vital spot for extra damage.
-Any time the epic infiltrator's target would be denied his or her Dexterity bonus to AC (whether he or she actually has a Dexterity bonus or not), the epic infiltrator's attack deals +1d6 points of damage.
+Any time the epic infiltrator’s target would be denied his or her Dexterity bonus to AC (whether he or she actually has a Dexterity bonus or not), the epic infiltrator’s attack deals +1d6 points of damage.
 This extra damage increases by +1d6 points every three levels.
 Should the epic infiltrator score a critical hit with a sneak attack, this extra damage is not multiplied.
 Ranged attacks can only count as sneak attacks if the target is 30 feet away or less.
 With a sap or an unarmed strike, the epic infiltrator can make a sneak attack that deals subdual damage instead of normal damage.
-He or she cannot use a weapon that deals normal damage to deal subdual damage in a sneak attack, not even with the usual --4 penalty.
-An epic infiltrator can only sneak attack living creatures with discernible anatomies---undead, constructs, oozes, plants, and incorporeal creatures lack vital areas to attack.
+He or she cannot use a weapon that deals normal damage to deal subdual damage in a sneak attack, not even with the usual –4 penalty.
+An epic infiltrator can only sneak attack living creatures with discernible anatomies—undead, constructs, oozes, plants, and incorporeal creatures lack vital areas to attack.
 Additionally, any creature immune to critical hits is similarly immune to sneak attacks.
 Also, the epic infiltrator must also be able to see the target well enough to pick out a vital spot and must be able to reach a vital spot.
 The epic infiltrator cannot sneak attack while striking at a creature with concealment or by striking the limbs of a creature whose vitals are beyond reach.
 If an epic infiltrator gets a sneak attack bonus from another source, the bonuses to damage stack.